Ohio Planned Parenthood debunks claims that abortions halted - NewsBreak

 The organization’s president Mark Harrington said he had not yet received Planned Parenthood’s recent statement, adding that the clarification from the abortion provider “doesn’t even pass the smell test.”
 Harrington said Created Equal would work to independently confirm the clinic is experiencing technical difficulties.
 NBC4 also sent Harrington the clarification statement about the glitch from Planned Parenthood.

 “If they are, we will release a statement to be as factual as possible to clarify their confusing messaging and misinformation,” Harrington said.
-“We don’t want to take them at face value.”Post-Roe in Ohio: Where can pregnant people travel for abortion services?
+“We don’t want to take them at face value.”WV Attorney General ready to defend abortion laws

 Hours after the U.S. Supreme Court overturned Roe v.
 Wade on Friday in its decision Dobbs v.
 Jackson , Ohio Attorney General Dave Yost successfully petitioned a federal court to dissolve a three-year injunction against Ohio’s heartbeat bill .
 It effectively outlawed abortion once fetal cardiac activity can be detected, usually at about six weeks’ gestation.

 While the clinic works to remedy its technical issues, Planned Parenthood said that Ohioans needing abortion care should contact the clinic’s customer service number at 1-800-230-7526.
-The clinic said it hopes to have the websites fixed within 24 hours.Ohio police looking for bicyclist who left small children alone outside bar
+The clinic said it hopes to have the websites fixed within 24 hours.Justice Breyer set to retire from Supreme Court on Thursday

 On Wednesday, attorneys representing several abortion clinics in Ohio, including Planned Parenthood, filed a lawsuit before the Ohio Supreme Court seeking to challenge the constitutionality of the state’s six-week abortion ban.